muell16/domibusConnector/domibusConnector/domibusConnectorWebAppModule/src/site/markdown/tomcat_deploy.md

                 maxWait="-1"/>
     </Context>

-docBase ist the path to the war to deploy
+The attribute 'docBase' contains the path of the war file, which should be deployed in this context.